The Ultimate Guide to Jaco Surf

 As one of Costa Rica’s original surf towns, Jaco is no stranger to surf shops.
 You can now rest assured that all the basics – wax, leashes, boardies – are on offer here.
 We’d still probably pack our own board, though.

-KoKo Gastro Bar sits right on the bown-tinted sand of Playa Jaco.
+- KoKo Gastro Bar – This super welcoming spot sits right on the bown-tinted sand of Playa Jaco.
 It’s a casual Costa Rican kitchen that serves up tapas plates, pulled-pork burgers, sliders, and more.
 It’s chilled, filling food for a post-surf session eat.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!